Photo by Randi Baird, food styling by Suzanne Lenzer, and prop styling by Maeve Sheridan

-This meal is both sumptuously fulfilling and light at the same time, with buttery salmon, meaty shiitake mushrooms, crisp broccolini, and hearty edamame all married on one sheet pan with a flavorful soy-ginger-garlic sauce.
+This sheet-pan meal is both sumptuously fulfilling and light at the same time, with buttery salmon, meaty shiitake mushrooms, crisp broccolini, and hearty edamame all married on one sheet pan with a flavorful soy-ginger-garlic sauce.
 When roasted with the sauce, the mushrooms develop a deeply savory flavor and firm texture.
 The broccolini catches tasty bits of ginger and garlic in its tops, while along with the edamame, it becomes lightly charred in the oven.
-It’s a perfect example of how it’s not just ingredients that bring the flavor, the oven plays an important role in that, too.
+It’s a perfect example of how it’s not just ingredients that bring the flavor, the oven can play an important role in that, too.

 2 tablespoons canola or peanut oil

 2 garlic cloves, minced

 1 teaspoon toasted sesame oil

 4 (6-ounce) center-cut, skinless salmon fillets

 1/8 teaspoon salt